nuwave/lighthouse/docs/master/guides/relationships.md

 }
 ```

-You may also allow the user to change or remove a relation.
+When issuing an update, you can also allow the user to remove a relation.

 ```graphql
 type Mutation {